HuffPost: History

+In August 2012, it launched HuffPost Live, an online video channel.

 By late 2013, the website operated as a "stand-alone business" within AOL, taking control of more of its own business and advertising operations, and directing more effort towards securing "premium advertising".

-In June 2015, Verizon Communications acquired AOL for US$4.4 billion and the site became a part of Verizon Media.
+In June 2015, Verizon acquired AOL for US$4.4 billion and the site became a part of Verizon Media.
 Huffington resigned to pursue other ventures and was succeeded as editor-in-chief by Lydia Polgreen in December 2016.

-In April 2017, Polgreen announced the company would rebrand, changing its official full name to HuffPost, with changes to the design of its website and logo, and content and reporting.
+In April 2017, the website changed its name to HuffPost and changes were made to the design of its website and logo, and content and reporting.

-On January 24, 2019, 20 employees were laid off as a part of Verizon Media laying off 7% of its staff.
+In January 2019, 20 employees were laid off as a part of Verizon Media laying off 7% of its staff.
 The opinion and health sections were eliminated.
 Pulitzer Prize finalist Jason Cherkis lost his job.

+In July 2019, the website published a story written by Rachel Wolfson, a publicist, that praised financier Jeffrey Epstein.
+Editors later removed the article at the author's request.

-On March 6, 2020, Polgreen announced that she would step down as editor-in-chief to become the head of content at Gimlet Media.
+In March 2020, Polgreen resigned as editor-in-chief to become the head of content at Gimlet Media.

-In November 2020, HuffPost shut down its India operation after six years.
-According to some media reports, the acquisition did not include the India site due to regulations barring foreign ownership of Indian Digital Media.

-On February 16, 2021, BuzzFeed acquired HuffPost from Verizon Media in a stock deal.
-On March 9, 2021, BuzzFeed CEO Jonah Peretti said that the company had lost "around $20 million" during the previous year, and HuffPost Canada was shut down and ceased publishing.
+In February 2021, BuzzFeed acquired HuffPost from Verizon Media for stock.

+In March 2021, BuzzFeed CEO Jonah Peretti said that the company had lost "around $20 million" during the previous year.
+BuzzFeed laid off 47 HuffPost staff, mostly journalists, in the U.S. and closed down HuffPost Canada, laying off 23 staff.

-On April 12, 2021, Danielle Belton became editor-in-chief.
+In April 2021, Danielle Belton became editor-in-chief.

-Following the gradual shut-down of BuzzFeed News announced in 2023, BuzzFeed, Inc. refocused its news efforts into HuffPost, with plans to rehire past BuzzFeed News employees at HuffPost or at BuzzFeed.
+Following the shut-down of BuzzFeed News in 2023, BuzzFeed, Inc. refocused its news efforts into HuffPost, with plans to rehire past BuzzFeed News employees at HuffPost or at BuzzFeed.
+The move also stemmed from lower advertiser interest in traditional news platforms.

+In January 2025, it launched a freemium version in which users can pay to have an ad-free version of the site and get additional features.
+At that time, the website had 60 million monthly global visitors.

+By July 2025, traffic dropped 40% due to Google's "AI Overviews" feature, with AI-generated blurbs diverting traffic from publisher content.